- Voltage (V): It is the electric potential difference between two points. It pushes electric charges through a circuit and is measured in volts (V).

 Similar Questions

-- ➤What are the main career opportunities in electrical engineering?
+- ➤What are the common power losses in transmission lines?

-- ➤What is the difference between a synchronous and an asynchronous motor?
+- ➤What is the difference between electric and magnetic fields?